 - Why constructors cannot be final, static, or abstract in Java?

-OOPS Interview Questions
+OOPs Interview Questions For Fresher

 What is Object-Oriented Programming?